-- 1. Development to provide community facilities will be supported within the Hill Ridware village settlement boundary, subject to there being no adverse impact on the amenities of residential properties or on the historic environment, having regard to Policy MR7. - 2.
-Community facilities requiring the use of open land will be supported outside of the Hill Ridware village settlement boundary, subject to there being no adverse impact on the amenities of residential properties or on the area's natural or historic environments, having regard to Policies MR06 and MR07. - 3.
+- 1. Development to provide community facilities will be supported within the Hill Ridware village settlement boundary, subject to there being no adverse impact on the amenities of residential properties or on the historic environment. - 2.
+Community facilities requiring the use of open land will be supported outside of the Hill Ridware village settlement boundary, subject to there being no adverse impact on the amenities of residential properties or on the area's natural or historic environments. - 3.
 Loss of existing community facilities will only be supported where: - a.
 It can be demonstrated that there is no longer a need for the facilities or that they are no longer viable; or - b.
 A similar of better facility is provided in close proximity. - 4.
-New dwellings should be supported by gigabit capable broadband infrastructure within the site, including the curtilage of each dwelling, so as to be ready as local services are improved. - 5.
-Development for community facilities should demonstrate high standards of design to create a locally distinctive sense of place, meeting the requirements of Policy MR04.
+Proposals for new dwellings must include cabling infrastructure from the site boundary into each dwelling to facilitate future full fibre broadband connection.